takanuva/cps/README.md

   development on their soundness with regards to the other semantics.
 - [TypeSystem.v](theories/TypeSystem.v): definition of a simply-typed type system for the CPS calculus, and admissibility of the structural rules for it.
+- [Conservation.v](theories/Conservation.v): proof of conservation (uniform
+  normalization) for jump reduction, and some of its corollaries.
 - [Normalization.v](theories/Normalization.v): proof of strong normalization for the reduction relation and related stuff.
 - [Structural.v](theories/Structural.v): confluence and strong normalization are preserved by strong bisimilarity, which includes continuation floating, which acts as an structural rule.

 # TODO